ddvniele/checkm8-iOS15-downgrade/README.md

-# ⏱️ activate iOS 15 after downgrade with futurerestore
+# ⏱️ activate iOS 15 after a downgrade with futurerestore
 this is a little guide that aims to help you downgrading your device from iOS 16/17 to iOS 15 avoiding every activation problem. i’d like to specify that this is entirely based on my experience so far and if you have any suggestion to make, don’t hesitate to do it.

-## ⚠️ you'll need
+>[!IMPORTANT]
+>  you'll need:
-- a mac (probably possible with linux, not sure tho)
+> - a mac (probably possible with linux, not sure tho)
-- a checkm8 device (basically those that can be jailbroken with palera1n)
+> - a checkm8 device (basically those that can be jailbroken with palera1n)
-  - except for iPhone X that would break the restore
+>   - except for iPhone X that would break the restore
-  - this means that iPhone XS/XR and up, iPad mini 5 and up, iPad air 3 and up, iPad pro 2018 and up, and iPad 8th gen and up are not supported
+>   - this means that iPhone XS/XR and up, iPad mini 5 and up, iPad air 3 and up, iPad pro 2018 and up, and iPad 8th gen and up are not supported
-- the ipsw files specific for your device of both the last version available and the version you want to downgrade to ([ipsw.me](https://ipsw.me/))
+> - the ipsw files specific for your device of both the last version available and the version you want to downgrade to ([ipsw.me](https://ipsw.me/))
-- the blobs shsh2 of the version you want to downgrade to (specifically saved for your device when the version was still signed, maybe with [Tss Saver](https://tsssaver.1conan.com/) or smth)
+> - the blobs shsh2 of the version you want to downgrade to (specifically saved for your device when the version was still signed, maybe with [Tss Saver](https://tsssaver.1conan.com/) or smth)
-- [this file](https://github.com/ddvniele/checkm8-iOS15-downgrade/releases/download/mobileactivationd/mobileactivationd) (download it on your desktop)
+> - [this file](https://github.com/ddvniele/checkm8-iOS15-downgrade/releases/download/mobileactivationd/mobileactivationd) (download it on your desktop)
-- palera1n installed on your mac ([see here](https://palera.in/))
+> - palera1n installed on your mac ([see here](https://palera.in/))
-- the FileZilla app installed on your mac ([download here](https://filezilla-project.org/))
+> - the FileZilla app installed on your mac ([download here](https://filezilla-project.org/))
-- the SSHRD_Script repo cloned on your mac (by running this command on a terminal window: <code>git clone https://github.com/verygenericname/SSHRD_Script --recursive</code>)
+> - the SSHRD_Script repo cloned on your mac (by running this command on a terminal window: <code>git clone https://github.com/verygenericname/SSHRD_Script --recursive</code>)

 ## 1. GRABBING FILES
 the first thing to do is restoring your device to the latest iOS 16/17 version available with iTunes/Finder, and then normally activating it with the initial configuration setup as if it was a new device. then: